Technical HSS Thamarassery

-IHRD Thamarassery or Technical HSS Thamarassery is Technical Higher Secondary School situated in Korangad on the Thamarassery-Balussery State Highway route in Kozhikode district.
-It is 2 km far away from Thamarassery Town.
-The school is managed by the Institute of Human Resources Development (IHRD) and promote scientific advancement, technological progress and economic growth.
-The medium of institution is English.
-It is established in 2004.
+IHRD Thamarassery, also called Technical HSS Thamarassery, is an Indian Technical Higher Secondary School established in 2004.
+Located in Korangad on the Thamarassery-Balussery State Highway route in Kozhikode district, it is approximately 2 kilometers away from Thamarassery Town.
+The school is managed by the Institute of Human Resources Development (IHRD) and promotes scientific advancement, technological progress, and economic growth.
+The language of teaching used within the institution is English.

 Courses offered

 In THSS Thamarassery there are two groups in the Technical Higher Secondary course viz., Physical Science and Integrated Science.
 In the Physical Science group, the technical subjects are Computer Information Technology and Electronics Service Technology.
 Life Science(Biology) is not included in the Physical Science group.
 For the Integrated Science group, Life Science is included instead of one of the Electronics Service Technology.
 NCERT Syllabus is followed in the Technical Higher Secondary Course.
 For standard XI internal examination will be conducted and the successful completion of standard XII will lead to the awarding of HSLC.
 (Higher Secondary Leaving certificate) by the Board of Higher Secondary education of the Govt. of Kerala.
 50 seats are allowed at the school for each of these courses, totaling to 100 seats per batch every year.